-HPR119 Baseball, R & F 1 cr. hr.
+HPR119 Baseball, R & F

 This course will teach the fundamentals involved in coaching and playing baseball with special emphasis given to rules and policies.
-(Formerly PED119)

-HPR120 Rules & Officiating I 3 cr. hr.
+Rules & Officiating I

 This course teaches the student rules and techniques for officiating at sporting events and games.
 Emphasis on seasonal sports during the semester the course is taken.
-(Formerly PED120)

-HPR121 Rules & Officiating II 3 cr. hr.
+Rules & Officiating II

 This is the same as HPR120 except it is taken in alternate semesters to include current seasonal sports.
-(Formerly PED121)